xmengju/RRBoost/README.md

     ## angle        0.0651800 0.3201209 0.08082488
     ## chord_length 0.9628652 1.0416198 1.87940434
     ## velocity     0.5609014 0.5983525 0.65163300
-    ## thickness    2.9582819 2.5745679 4.53945204
+    ## thickness    2.9582819 2.5745679 4.53945203

 We note that for the top 2 explanatory variables are consistently found to be `frequency` and `thickness`.

-In the package, we also provide a way that separates training, making predictions, and calculating variable importance.
-It allows the flexiblity to make predictions on multiple test sets and calculate variable importance when needed.
-Note that to allow this separation, `save_tree = TRUE` is required in `control`.
-This saves the trainer weak learners, which are needed for calculating prediction and variable importance, as a model component.
+We can also separate the process of training the predictor, evaluating it on a test set, and calculating the variable importance scores.
+In this way we have the flexiblity to compute predictions on multiple test sets and calculate variable importance when needed.
+In this case the user needs to use `save_tree = TRUE` in the argument `control`.
+This option includes the trainer weak learners in the returned object, which are needed for calculating predictions and variable importance scores.
+The following code illustrates this procedure:

 ``` r
 model = Boost(x_train = xtrain, y_train = ytrain,